Freddie has had his first kids driving lesson……

 I had heard of children learning to drive before 17 and having taster sessions as my step son drove a Lamborghini when he was 13.
 But 8!!
-I never thought this was possible, well in fact they start at 5 at Young Driver.
-These junior driving experiences are just fantastic and a great way for kids to learn about road safety.
+I never thought this was possible.
+Well in fact they start at 5 at Young Driver.
+The kids driving lesson are just fantastic and a great way for kids to learn about road safety.

 The clever people at Young Driver have created a car specifically designed for 5-10 year old’s to drive.

-The cars, named firefly, are two seaters and have adjustable seats, so perfect for all sizes.
-There are no doors so you have to climb over the car, this was absolutely no problem for any of the children as they are very low to the ground.
+The cars, named firefly, are two seater and have adjustable seats, so perfect for all sizes.
+There are no doors so you have to climb over the car.
+This was absolutely no problem for any of the children as they are very low to the ground.

 The car can do up to 10mph and the children drive around a specially designed course with one of their parents.

 There is straight road plus plenty of bends and turns.
-As there were two fireflys operating on Saturday, Freddie had to giveway and be aware of the other driver as well.
-Which only improved the reality of an actual driving lesson.
+As there were two fireflys operating on Saturday, Freddie had to give way and be aware of the other driver as well.
+Which only improved the reality of an actual kids driving lesson.

 There are 9 sites across the UK that take bookings for young drivers for 5-10 year olds.
 The price of each lesson is £19.95 for a 20 minute session, 5 minutes of training from the instructors plus 15 minutes with your parent.

 The car was designed by a veteran car designer in the Midlands.
 The car is designed to be a very similar driving experience to a normal car.
 According to Stuart (Freddie’s Daddy) the steering was quite tough, and was quite similar to a normal car.

 After the 20 minutes were up Freddie got his very own driving licence, which he had to sign.
 He was very proud of himself, although now of course thinks he can drive on an actual road!